 "I don't think its a family gene, actually.
 I believe that your make-up is of your circumstance, of your great friends, and how you are brought up," he explained.
 "How I was brought up, hearing these stories [about my grandfather] allowed me to think like that and to think big."

-Garret spoke to Ryan Tubridy on RTÉ Radio 1 about his family history and future business plans.
+Garret spoke to Ryan Tubridy on RTÉ Radio 1 about his family history, future business plans, and entrepreneurial antics.
 Listen back to the interview in the video below.